liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. you get what you pay for
 1. what law did I break
 1. just sit tight
-1. that clears things up for me
+1. that clears things up for me; 这让我明白了
 1. I’ll make an offer he can’t refuse
 1. I was in a bar fight
 1. what choices there?